If you love lobster thermidor you will love this version made with poor man's lobster at a fraction of the cost!

 - Put the backbone in a bag in the freezer, then add to it when you have fish or shellfish.
 When the bag is full it's easy to make your own fish stock or seafood bisque.

-Heat some butter in a frying pan and add the fish pieces.
 Cook over a medium heat for about 3 minutes until the fish is just opaque.

 Divide the fish between four dishes while you make the sauce.